crytic/medusa/README.md

     }
 }
 ```
-`medusa` deploys your contract containing property tests and generates a sequence of transactions to execute against all publicly accessible methods.
-After each transaction, it calls upon your property tests to ensure they return a `true` (success) status.
+`medusa` deploys your contract containing property tests and generates a sequence of calls to execute against all publicly accessible methods.
+After each function call, it calls upon your property tests to ensure they return a `true` (success) status.

 **Note**: `medusa` only deploys smart contracts which do not take arguments in their constructor.
 If you wish to test a contract which takes arguments, create a contract which inherits from it and satisfies the constructor arguments.